- Category

 In the tranquil year of 2021, the freshly appointed Minister of Finance Serhiy Marchenko unveiled a budget brimming with promise, hailing it the ‘Budget of Opportunities for Development.’
 Initially, the budget for 2022 was optimistically dubbed as the ‘Budget of Investments in People, Country, and Future.’
 But as Ukraine spiraled into a brutal war, hopes for a clear future were dashed.

-Russia’s full-scale invasion prompted a swift change to Ukraine's budget designation.
+Russia’s full-scale invasion prompted a swift change to Ukraine's government budget designation.
 The narrative changed; with subsequent budgets bearing grim imprints of war, called the ‘Budget of Wartime,’ and reflecting the nation's aspirations for international support and stability.

 Now a nation fighting for its very existence, Ukraine braces for its 2024 ‘Budget for Survival and Economic Development’—a fiscal plan tailored to ensure the country's economic resilience and growth despite the efforts of the enemy to undermine the plans.